-Academic Program Affiliation(s): Economics, Economics and Finance, Environmental and Urban Studies
+Academic Program Affiliation(s): Economics, Economics and Finance, Environmental Studies

 Biography:B.A., University of Pennsylvania; Ph.D., Temple University.
 Dissertation: ï¿½Issues in the Theory of Land Value Taxation.ï¿½ Specialization in public-sector economics and history of economic thought.
 Temple University awards: Russell Conwell Fellowship (1984–86), University Fellowship (1983–84), summer tuition scholarship (1984).
 Taught at Franklin and Marshall College, West Chester University, and Temple University.
 Coauthor, ï¿½Whatï¿½s Missing from the Capital Gains Debate,ï¿½ Levy Institute Public Policy Brief No. 32 (1997).
 Contributor, The Corruption of Economics (1994), Beyond Neoclassical Economics: Heterodox Approaches to Economic Theory (1995), and Critics of Henry George (2003).
 At Bard since 1991.